Michigan Roadside Saliva Drug Testing DRE Experts

 How we can help.

-We do not know how the new drugged driving cases resulting from this pilot program will evolve.
 We are here to help.
 We have been helping people in West Michigan and the greater Grand Rapids area since 1992.
 We have experience handling drunk and drugged driving cases.
 We have handled DRE cases.
-We will be closely following the results of this pilot program.
 If you or someone you know is charged with drugged driving, call us for help.

 Attorney Bruce Alan Block is a Grand Rapids, Michigan criminal defense lawyer who has successfully handled super drunk driving, drunk driving, drugged driving, impaired driving, driving while impaired, driving while visibly impaired, and more.
 Put his years of experience to work for you.